-For the MAG data, the averaging algorithm converts 64 Hz resolution L2 data for all components into 1-second and 1-minute averaged data using the HL and iterative Huber M-Estimator techniques respectively (section 3.2.1).
+For the MAG data, the averaging algorithm converts 64 Hz resolution L2 data for all components into 1-second and 1-minute averaged data using the iterative Huber M-Estimator technique, with a backup being the Hodges-Lehmann (HL) method if the Huber M-Estimator fails to converge (section 3.2.1).
 Both algorithms also support data at 8Hz resolution, an optional mode on the instrument, though this is not expected to be used routinely in operations.